Snake skeleton: Snake dentition

-In most snakes, teeth are located on the dentary of the lower jaw, the maxilla, the palatine bone and the lateral pterygoid plate.
+In most snakes, teeth are located on the dentary of the lower jaw, the maxilla of the upper jaw, as is typical of reptiles, with palatal teeth also being present on palatine bone and the lateral pterygoid plate on the roof of the mouth.
 The latter form an "inner row" of teeth that can move separately from the rest of the jaws and are used to help "walk" the jaws over prey.
 Several snake lineages have evolved venom which is typically delivered by specialized teeth called fangs located on the maxilla.

 Most snakes can be placed into one of four groups, based on their teeth, which correlate strongly with venom and lineage.